 1 Term of joint works is measured by the life of the longest-lived author.

 2 Works for hire, anonymous and pseudonymous works also have this term.
 17 U.S.C. § 302(c).

 3 Under the 1909 Act, works published without notice went into the public domain upon publication.
-Works published without notice between 1-1-78 and 3-1-89, effective date of the Berne Convention Implementation Act, retained copyright only if efforts to correct the accidental omission of notice was made within five years, such as by placing notice on unsold copies.
+Works published without notice between 1-1-78 and 3-1-89, the effective date of the Berne Convention Implementation Act, retained copyright only if efforts to correct the accidental omission of notice was made within five years, such as by placing a notice on unsold copies.
 17 U.S.C. § 405.
-(Notes courtesy of Professor Tom Field, Franklin Pierce Law Center and Lolly Gasaway)
+(Notes courtesy of Professor Tom Field, Franklin Pierce Law Center, and Lolly Gasaway)